ddkempiii/Will-It-Restaurant/README.md

 average star rating (a numerical value between 0.0 and 5.0 with one decimal place allowed).
 Many possible predictor variables are provided by Google Maps, but we give special attention to the following: 'reviews' (the total number of customer reviews posted); 'photos_count' (the total number of photos posted by customers);
 'latitude' and 'longitude'; 'range' (the restaurant's price range); 'type' (the type of cuisine); 'site' (the restaurant's website); 'phone' (its phone number);
 and 'borough'.
-There are other possible helpful variables, e.g. 'other_hours', 'about', 'description', 'popular_times', 'typical_time_spent', which were either returned entirely empty by Outscraper or are temporarily ignored here.
+There are other possibly helpful variables, e.g. 'other_hours', 'about', 'description', 'popular_times', 'typical_time_spent', which were either returned entirely empty by Outscraper or are temporarily ignored here.

-We believe that local demographics are important part of the story behind restaurant ratings.
+We believe that local demographics are an important part of the story behind restaurant ratings.
 So we also incorporate data from the 2021 US Census administered by the American Community Survey for the census tracts covering Philadelphia.

 ## Preprocessing